 Williams-Pratt House – When you think mansion, you think party…or is it just me?
 The Williams-Pratt House was the site of many of Buffalo’s lavish parties in the early 20th Most notably—and elaborate—is the 1926 Oriental Ball, where the house was transformed into a lush tropical garden.
 Sadly, the house was abandoned once the Great Depression hit.
 I picture the Williams-Pratt House akin to Buffalo’s version of Jay Gatsby’s house back in its day.
 Now, it’s been restored and is home to LiRo Engineers.
 I wonder what secrets those walls hold.

 Williams-Butler House (aka The Butler Mansion) This is one of Millionaire Row’s most breathtaking structures.
-Now the University at Buffalo’s Jacobs Executive Development Center, it was previously home to the prominent Williams and Butler families.
+It was previously home to the prominent Williams and Butler families.
 George Williams was a prominent banker with the Buffalo Savings bank, while Edward Butler, who owned the house after him, was publisher of The Buffalo News.
 You might notice that, once you past North Street heading north on Delaware, the street narrows – that is thanks to Mrs. Butler, who wanted to ensure a more residential feel on her block.

 Carolyn Tripp Clement House (aka Red Cross Building) – Modeled after English country manor, this house was built for then Marine Midland Bank President Stephen Clement and his wife, Carolyn.
 Unfortunately for Stephen, he never got to live there, as he died in 1913 before the house was finished.
 Carolyn lived in the home for about 20 years after he died, and donated it in 1941 to the Red Cross.
 Today, the Red Cross Building throws one of Buffalo’s largest fundraisers, Mash Bash, where guests are hosted on the mansion’s massive front grounds on the corner of Delaware and Summer.